How to write your résumé

 - I personally like to see "Other interests:" before the references,

-the person.
-Job descriptions, especially in small companies, tend
+about the person.
+Job descriptions, especially in small companies, tend to change

 - Don't have spelling, grammar, and punctuation errors!
 Even

 if the job you're applying for doesn't require good English or writing skills, errors

 distract the reader from what he's trying to do, which is to figure out if what you

 have to offer might be what he needs.
 In many cases, spelling, grammar, and